Introduction

 print(' = '.join([x.prettyPrint() for x in varBind]))

-Cisco's Prime Infrastructure offers the ability to easily monitor and configure multiple network devices, including wireless controllers.
-Prime Infrastructure comes preloaded with all the OIDs and integration with WLC simply consists of adding the WLC credentials to Prime.
+Cisco Prime Infrastructure offers the ability to easily monitor and configure multiple network devices, that include wireless controllers.
+Prime Infrastructure comes preloaded with all the OIDs and the integration with WLC simply consists of the addition of the WLC credentials to Prime.
 After the sync, it is possible to set alarms and push configuration templates for multiple wireless controllers at once.

-On the other hand, Cisco WLC can also be integrated with multiple 3rd party monitoring solutions, as long as the OIDs are known.
-Programs like Grafana, PRTG Network monitor and SolarWinds server allow the MIBs or OIDs to be imported and values to be displayed in a user-friendly graph.
+On the other hand, Cisco WLC can also be integrated with multiple third-party monitoring solutions, as long as the OIDs are known.
+Programs like Grafana, PRTG Network Monitor, and SolarWinds server allow the MIBs or OIDs to be imported and values to be displayed in a user-friendly graph.

-Considering that MIBs present the data in non-user-friendly syntax, the following table includes some of the most common object names and their OIDs Cisco customers are using.
+If you consider that MIBs present the data in non-user-friendly syntax, this table includes some of the most common object names and their OIDs the Cisco customers use.

 Description